 - Optional additions: Cooked basmati rice, toasted almonds or cashews, chopped fresh cucumber slices, or any other grains, nuts, or vegetables you'd like to add

 - Begin by making the raita, so that its flavors can marry while you create the rest of the dish.
-Blend the cashews, salt, cumin, garlic, lemon juice, and water in a high speed blender or food processor until the mixture is totally smooth.
+Blend the cashews, salt, cumin, garlic, lemon and lime juice, and water in a high speed blender or food processor until the mixture is totally smooth.
 Add it to a small mixing bowl and incorporate the cucumber and mint.
 Mix well to combine.
+Taste and add an extra pinch of salt as needed.
 The raita can be prepared 1-2 days in advance and will become more flavorful as it sits.

 - To make the cauliflower, preheat your oven to 375F.
 Whisk together the tahini, cumin, coriander, paprika, turmeric, ginger, salt, cayenne, water, and lime juice.
 Place the cauliflower pieces in a large mixing bowl and add the sauce.
 Mix everything well.
 Transfer the cauliflower (and any sauce in the bottom of the mixing bowl) to a parchment or foil lined baking sheet.
 Bake for 30 minutes, or until the cauliflower is tender and a little crispy on the edges and the sauce has turned a beautiful, amber/red color.
 Gently stir the pieces halfway through cooking so that they don't stick too much to the sheet.